What are the best WordPress plugins for bloggers?

 1. Yoast SEO

-Let’s start at the very beginner, as someone once said, it’s a very good place to start.
+Let’s start at the very beginning, as someone once said, it’s a very good place to start.
 Yoast SEO.
 This wee baby is the beginner bloggers knight in shining armour.
 Especially if you’re struggling to get your head around SEO and how to do it right.

-It’s really important ot make sure your writing for your audience and not keyword stuffing or using too many “tactics”… just make sure you’ve chosen a great keyword and are generally following the Yoast suggestions to get you started.
+It’s really important to make sure your writing for your audience and not keyword stuffing or using too many “tactics”… just make sure you’ve chosen a great keyword and are generally following the Yoast suggestions to get you started.

 Once installed (find it under add new plugins) … you can find Yoast SEO on your right hand side nav bar, where all your plugins will sit.